 All in-house activities in the Library including Acquisition, Cataloguing, Circulation and Serials Control are fully computerized using LibSys Software Package.
-The Online Public Access Catalogue (OPAC) of the Library is operational and accessible on the intranet.
-It can be accessed online to search more than 96,256 bibliographic records, available in the Library database through a web-based search interface or with a window client of the LibSys on intranet.
-The editing and updation activities are done on the regular basis.
-The Library uses bar-code technology for computerized circulation system.
-Every document in the Library (except loose volumes of print journals) bears a bar-code tag that facilities identification of document and the borrower in the circulation process.
-Similarly, all categories of users have a bar-coded library cards.
-The library hosts a comprehensive Home Page as a part of the instituteøs web site.
-The Library Home page, http://pec.ac.in/library/Library.asp, serves as an integrated interface for all computer and web-based services available from the library.
+The Online Public Access Catalogue (OPAC) of the Library is operational and accessible on the intranet at http://172.31.50.30:8380/opac/.
+It can be accessed online to search more than 97,910 bibliographic records, available in the Library database through a web-based search interface or with a window client of the LibSys on intranet.
+The editing and updating activities are done on the regular basis.
+Recently, in 2014, Library implemented RFID enabled Automation and Surveillance Project under TEQIP-II.
+Every document in the Library is being tagged with RFID tags and users are being issued smart cards.
+One self-service station is installed to facilitate the users with self issue/return of documents.
+Two security gates, i.e. theft detection pedestals, have been installed at the entrance and exit gates of the library to check the movement of unissued books outside the library.
+Library is under electronic surveillance through 29 CCTVs installed since Jan 2017.